CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate/README.md

 # FirehoseAPI-Sample-DetectAndLocate

-This is a sample application for consuming "Location Update" Event of the Cisco DNA Spaces Firehose API.
-It also provides a reference implementation of detect and locate use case.
+To realise the use case "Detect and Locate", this sample application for consumes "Location Update" Event of the Cisco DNA Spaces Firehose API.
+This can be used as a starting point and reference for consuming the Cisco DNA Spaces Firehose API events.